Write to us

-Consumer brand portfolio strategy — when to add, when to hold, when to retire
+Consumer owned brand strategy — when to add, when to hold, when to retire

-An owned-brand portfolio collects three kinds of pressure: the temptation to add a brand because the operating bench has capacity, the temptation to hold a brand because the loss is too recent to admit, and the temptation to refuse to retire a brand because the founding team is in the room.
+An owned-owned brand collects three kinds of pressure: the temptation to add a brand because the operating bench has capacity, the temptation to hold a brand because the loss is too recent to admit, and the temptation to refuse to retire a brand because the founding team is in the room.
 Each of these is rational in the moment and corrosive over a decade.

 The add discipline is the easiest to write down.
 A new brand earns a slot only if three conditions are met: there is a category with structural margin, there is a customer the operating team understands at the unit-economics level, and there is no acquisition price that beats building from scratch.
 If any of the three is missing the brand should not be started, regardless of how compelling the founding pitch is.
 Most portfolio failures begin with this rule being suspended for a specific opportunity.